 7. Have your resume and portfolio up-to-date and bring them with you.

-8. Make sure you can get there on time.
+8. Get to the interview location time.
 Know where you’re going and how long it will take you to get there.
-Go there once beforehand if possible so you don’t get lost.
+Go there once beforehand if possible, so you don’t get lost.

 9. Allow at least one hour for the interview.
 Don’t make any appointments or plans for right after the interview.